datanomer/asmcalc/README.md

 ### Instructions:

-just run the command
+just run the command ´make´ in the directory.
-´´´
-make
-´´´ in the directory.